KxSystems/docs-v1/docs/ml/toolkit/fresh.md

 |treverseasymstat[x;lag]          | Measure of the asymmetry of the time series based on lags applied to the data. |
 |vargtstdev[x]                    | Boolean defining if the variance of the dataset is larger than the standard deviation. |

+!!! note
 	Given that the functions contained within in this namespace are not called individually but from the extraction procedure itself a detailed explanation of their individual operation is not provided here.
 Further information is available on request if required.

 ## Feature Extraction